blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 city where 90% of the population live and then large but low-density exurbs where the other 10% live.
 Most people in that district live at high density and we want our density to reflect that even though the unweighted average density (people/district size) might be smaller.

-2. In the second chart, we look at these demographics a different way, placing each NC district according to its proportion of college graduates and non-white citizens of voting age.
-We also indicate (logarithmic) population density via the size of the circle and modeled D-edge (D-share minus 50%) via color.
-This makes it easier to see that the model predicts larger D vote-share as the district becomes more educated, more non-white and more dense.